Kvngtheta/ciphersplit/README.md

-# CipherSplit - File Encryption with Chunking & Scrambling
+# CipherSplit - File/Directory Encryption with Chunking & Scrambling

-A secure file encryption tool that reverses, chunks, encrypts, and scrambles your files.
+A secure file and directory encryption tool that reverses, chunks, encrypts, and scrambles your files.
+Supports recursive directory encryption.
 No external dependencies required - uses only standard C++17.

 ## Features